Details Coming Soon.

 Carolyn Riviere is retired from the field of Public Health after 40+ years.
 Her career experiences include faculty positions in Community Health Nursing at the University of Central Arkansas and the University of Arkansas.
 She has held Supervisory, Continuing Education and Program Director positions at the Arkansas Department of Health, the Tennessee Department of Health and the Nashville Metro Health Department.
 She has worked at all levels of public health from the local, regional and the state level. : She has had the opportunity to give presentations, and assist with training and program development both nationally and internationally.
 In 2013, she was recognized by the March of Dimes of Middle Tennessee as the Public Health Nurse of the Year.

 She attended Ouachita Baptist University and the University of Central Arkansas receiving a Bachelors and Masters in Nursing.

 She and her husband Paul have lived in Nashville since 1986.
-They have 2 married daughters and 6 grandchildren.
+They have two married daughters and six grandchildren.